SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Description of SuperBench

 \subsection{Datasets}

 Table~\ref{tab:dataset} presents a brief summary of the datasets included in \texttt{SuperBench}.
 The benchmark dataset comprises four different datasets, from three different scientific domains.
 Among them are two fluid flow datasets, featuring varying Reynolds numbers ($Re$) to capture different flow regimes.
-Additionally, \texttt{SuperBench} encompasses a cosmology dataset and a weather dataset, ensuring a diverse range of scientific contexts for evaluating SR methods.
-To facilitate training without the need for multi-GPU computing, the spatial resolution of the datasets is carefully chosen.
-This consideration ensures that users can effectively use the benchmark dataset without encountering computational constraints during training and inference.
-Details of each dataset are provided in the subsequent sections.
+Additionally, \texttt{SuperBench} includes a cosmology dataset and a weather dataset, ensuring a diverse range of scientific contexts for evaluating SR methods.
+Note that all the experiments in \texttt{SuperBench} can be reproduced on an NVIDIA A100 GPU with 40GB memory, which ensures accessibility for researchers with standard computational resources.